Yomi-io/tweb-Dev/README.md

 * **test=1**: to use test DCs
 * **debug=1**: to enable additional logging
 * **noSharedWorker=1**: to disable Shared Worker, can be useful for debugging
-* **http=1**: to force the use of HTTPS transport when connecting to Telegram servers
+* **http=1**: to force the use of HTTPS transport when connecting to Yomi servers

 Should be applied like that: http://localhost:8080/?test=1

 ### Troubleshooting & Suggesting

-If you find an issue with this app or wish something to be added, let Telegram know using the [Suggestions Platform](https://bugs.telegram.org/c/4002).
+If you find an issue with this app or wish something to be added, let Yomi know using the [Suggestions Platform](https://bugs.telegram.org/c/4002).

 ### Licensing